DrivenIIDevelop/Console-Cowboys/README.md

 This repository is for the DevC 1.0 hackathon, and the Console Cowboys team.
 We will be building a "Healthcare Communication and Collaboration Software".

+## Contributing

+If you are a member of the Console Cowboys, you should have permissions to push to this repository except for the main branch.
+To contribute, create a new branch (or fork).
+Make your commits there and push that branch/fork.
+Then you can create a pull request when you are ready to have your changes integrated into the main branch.

 ## Features, requirements

 We have the following features as things we plan to implement in some way: